 USACE disaster preparedness and emergency response efforts help to reduce the effects of disasters on businesses and communities, significantly softening the economic impact.

 The economic impact of a disaster can be tremendous, destroying or disabling businesses, crippling critical infrastructure, and causing untold property damage.
-Floods alone are estimated to cause up to $6 billion in damage a year in the United States.
+Floods alone are estimated to cause billions of dollars in damage each year in the United States.

-It is impossible to prevent disasters, but USACE plays a vital role in minimizing their economic impact by responding quickly to limit damage and by helping businesses and communities get up and running again promptly.
-By restoring vital water and power supplies, assessing structural damage and reopening transportation routes, USACE can help communities get back to “business as usual.”
+It is impossible to prevent disasters, but USACE plays a vital role in minimizing their economic impact by responding quickly to limit damage and by helping businesses and communities promptly get up and running again.
+By restoring vital water and power supplies, assessing structural damage and reopening transportation routes, USACE can help communities return to “business as usual.”

-USACE'S rapid response to natural and man-made disasters such as this plays a significant role in minimizing their impact on local and state economies.
+USACE'S rapid response to natural and man-made disasters plays a significant role in minimizing their impact on local and state economies.